oj-gh/4dayweek/README.md

 ## Resources

-The Resources section comprises a compilation of valuable research papers, surveys, discussions, and studies that provide insights into the 4 Day Week implementation and its effects.
-It excludes links from mainstream news sites and blogs (unless it includes valuable research papers, surveys, or studies).
+The Resources section comprises a compilation of valuable research papers, surveys, discussion groups, and studies that provide insights into the 4 Day Week.

 What       | Link                                 |
 ---------------|--------------------------------------|